Climate crisis: Is travel writing — or even traveling — still morally legitimate? | The China Post

 Flying in itself makes up a large chunk of the overall percentage.
 Although a relatively small industry, aviation has a disproportionately large impact, accounting for between 3–7%, depending on which reports you read, of the total global amount of emissions.
 Yet the industry has no plans to slow down.
 Indeed, largely free of government regulation — it was given special status and excluded in the Kyoto and Paris climate change agreements — it is set to continue apace, with global passenger numbers expected to climb to 7.2 billion by 2035, almost twice as many as in 2016 (3.8 billion).

-And while airlines like Boeing are developing biofuels, there are no industry-wide solutions on the horizon right now.
+And while aircraft manufacturers like Boeing are developing biofuels, there are no industry-wide solutions on the horizon right now.

 Dangers of over-tourism